 When making the choice of what to eat, it may be more beneficial to choose based on your dietary needs and the vitamins and minerals contained in the food, rather than on the basis of organic versus conventional.

 Highly processed organic food can still be low in nutrients and high in added fat, sugar, and calories.

 The United States Department of Agriculture (USDA) has set up an organic certification program.
 This means any farmer or food producer selling organic food must meet strict government standards.

 If you decide to choose organic, it’s important to look for the USDA organic seal.

 Also, watch for these statements on food labels, so you can identify food that is truly organically grown:

-- 100% Organic: This product is made entirely from organic ingredients.
+- 100% organic.
+This product is made entirely from organic ingredients.

-- Organic: At least 95% of the ingredients in this product are organic.
+- Organic.
+At least 95% of the ingredients in this product are organic.

 To identify organic food, look for the appropriate seal or a statement like one of the three examples above.

+However, it can cost more and may not be accessible to everyone.
 Additionally, it’s not clear if going organic has additional health benefits.